cyesson/RedListEvaluation/README.md

 The underlying assumption is that you have distribution data that is representative of your species and area over a time period relevant for a Red List evaluation.

-These methods are based on Brodie et al (2023) "Red List for british seaweeds: evaluating the IUCN methodology for non-standard marine organisms". _Biodiversity and Conservation_.
+These methods are described in detail by Brodie et al (2023) "Red List for british seaweeds: evaluating the IUCN methodology for non-standard marine organisms". _Biodiversity and Conservation_.

 ## Installation